azerion/phaser-cachebuster/README.md

 -------------
 There are some best practices revolving cache busting and the usage of this plugin.
 It's nice that, when using this plugin, all your assets are beeing cache busted.
 But you also need to worry about your scripts beeing cached.

 In that regard we advise you to also dynamicly load your scripts with a query parameter behind them.
-At Orange Games we use a setup that is similar to what you see in the example.
+At Azerion we use a setup that is similar to what you see in the example.

 It boils down to have a seperate javascript file, that contains nothing else but a  variable version, that can be used for cache busting queryparameters.